celsiusnarhwal/pekora/docs/calculate.md

+---
+description: Calculate permissions from your terminal
+---

 # Calculating Permissions

 You can calculate permissions with `pekora calc`.
 You already saw an example of this in the [introduction](/).